socal-ucr/thermal-gpu/README.md

 ## ubenchmarks

 ## Nano Benchmarks (GPGPU-SIM)
-Single instruction benchmarks that run on GPGPU-SIM
+Single-instruction benchmarks that run on GPGPU-SIM

 ### How to use